“Match Game 1984”, 66 WNBC New York | December, 1984

-Listen now, to the ORIGINAL broadcast of “Match Game 1984” as broadcast on 66 WNBC New York.
+Listen now, to the ORIGINAL broadcast of “Match Game 1984” as broadcast on 66 WNBC //airchexx.com/category/airchexx-by-region/new-york/.
 This is NOT a re-creation, but a recording of the authentic broadcast, made by contributor Bob Gilmore as it was heard in 1984.

-In your webmaster’s opinion, the whole of WNBC’s format in the years 1983-1986 was one of the most entertaining and best all around radio that was ever done in New York… maybe anywhere.
-You got music, information, laughter… this is a comment about WNBC radio, not Stern.
-WNBC IMHO, was at least as good in it’s own right, during these years, as WABC was in it’s heyday in the 1960s.
+In your webmaster’s opinion, the whole of WNBC’s format in the years 1983-1986 was one of the most entertaining and best all-around radio that was ever done in New York.
+Perhaps anywhere.
+You got music, information, laughter; WNBC IMHO, was at least as good in its own right, during these years, as WABC was in its heyday in the 1960s.
 This is what radio was SUPPOSED to be like, and NBC actually got it right!

 Even after Stern was gone, the Soupy Sales / Joey Reynolds era in 1986 was hilariously funny, even as the Top 40 format segued to a mix of contemporary hits and Oldies (and oh, what we wouldn’t do for a Joey Reynolds show with Roz Frank and Al Rosenberg!).
 There is nothing like this anywhere that we know of in radio today, and that’s too bad, considering the shot in the arm to any station that would dare air something close to the WNBC format of the 1980s would do in this era of consolidation.
 End Rant.